Xiyuan-Quantitative-Technology/Adversarial-generation/README.md

 # Adversarial generations of efficient thermally activated delayed fluorescence molecules
 In order to run the code, python packages including (but not limited) deepchem, pytorch, numpy, pandas, and matplotlib should be installed.

-In AAE file, adversarial autoencoder is chosen for molecular generation.
+BRICS contains the synthetic process for the original D1A1 space.
-In DNN file, the partitioned labeled molecules are used for the DNN training, hyperparametrization, and generalization, respectively.
+DNN contains molecular property prediction by using the ECFP fingerprint.
+Note that the labeled samples are partitioned into training, validation, and test sets, to be used for the training, hyperparametrization, and generalization, respectively.

-The result.pkl include AAE model and efficient generative molecules.
-Following:

-with open('result.pkl', 'rb') as f:
-    data_list = pickle.load(f)
-    f.close()
-all_model, all_loss, all_eff_smile, all_smile = data_list
+AAE contains the molecular generation using adversarial autoencoder.